 The GIS provides environmental guidelines in order to reduce the risk of claims due to environmental factors of Relative Humidity, temperature and light.
 No claims have been made under GIS for damage caused by these environmental factors.
-One of two interpretations can be applied, either that the environmental conditions, as related to the environmental guidelines, are preventing damage or that environmental conditions pose a low risk to cultural heritage items.
+One of two interpretations can be applied, either that the environmental conditions, as related to the environmental guidelines, are preventing damage or that environmental conditions pose a low risk to cultural heritage items (note 19).

 Research in the sector by heritage scientists, nationally and internationally indicate that environmental conditions outside of the GIS environmental guidelines pose a low risk to items.
 Research undertaken by Dr David Thickett, Senior Conservation Scientist, English Heritage states "In historic buildings many collections have been outside of the 'accepted' museum limits for Relative Humidity and temperature for many decades, frequently their whole lifetime. [...]
-Despite this, many collections seem to survive well."
-He concludes that "There is [...] increasing evidence, from scientific analyses of actual object responses in their environments, that many objects can safely tolerate very wide temperature and quite wide Relative Humidity bands."
-Relative Humidity bands."
+Despite this, many collections seem to survive well." (note 2) He concludes that "There is [...] increasing evidence, from scientific analyses of actual object responses in their environments, that many objects can safely tolerate very wide temperature and quite wide Relative Humidity bands." (note 21)

-Analysis of the environmental conditions at the Peabody Museum of Natural History of Yale University, which has a long tradition of promoting and maintaining high standards of collection care, demonstrated that "Objects have survived remarkably well for decades or centuries in conditions which were far from ideal."
-Bart Ankersmit, Senior Researcher at the Netherlands Cultural Agency, states "environmental control has assumed an importance that it does not deserve.
-Environmental control is one piece of the puzzle of preventive conservation."
+Analysis of the environmental conditions at the Peabody Museum of Natural History of Yale University, which has a long tradition of promoting and maintaining high standards of collection care, demonstrated that "Objects have survived remarkably well for decades or centuries in conditions which were far from ideal." (note 22) Bart Ankersmit, Senior Researcher at the Netherlands Cultural Agency, states "environmental control has assumed an importance that it does not deserve.
+Environmental control is one piece of the puzzle of preventive conservation." (note 23)

-Studies into the risk factors relating to cultural heritage items reveals that the most important risk to objects in daily practice is physical force, followed by fire, water, and pests.
+Studies into the risk factors relating to cultural heritage items reveals that the most important risk to objects in daily practice is physical force, followed by fire, water, and pests (note 24).
 Physical force refers to handling and the damage caused by poor handling.
 Research by Professor Łukasz Brataz, Polish Academy of Sciences into the risks posed to items by environmental factors support these findings.
 This research shows that cracks in a wooden C18th object grew 0.6mm in a year in an uncontrolled environment.
-92% of the crack length was caused in a few catastrophic events such as damage caused when moved.
+92% of the crack length was caused in a few catastrophic events such as damage caused when moved (note 25).
+'If you look at data of what causes damage to collections, the majority of it is physical damage [...] people dropping things walking into stuff, and getting damaged in transport.' (note 26)